 Add to the above program code which will increment the external port, with a delay between incrementing.
 Implement the delay using the RTI interrupt.
-Because you will not be using Dbug-12, you cannot use it to load your interrupt vector.
-You will have to write the address of the rti_isr interrupt routine to the interrupt vector in your program, something like this:
+(Remember to load the stack pointer.)
+Because you will not be using DBug-12, you cannot use it to load your interrupt vector.
+You will that you will have to write the address of the rti_isr interrupt routine to the interrupt vector in your program, something like this:

-RTI_VEC: equ \$3e70

-Idx #rti_isr stx RTI_VEC
+RTI_VEC: equ \$3e70 Idx #rti_isr stx RTI_VEC